quiet/docs/docs/how.md

 Just as our message was modulated to floating-point samples, we will apply error correction and modulation to the data in the header.
 The kinds used here can be different from the one used for the payload.
 We want the header to be especially reliable since an error in the header can make it impossible to receive the payload correctly.

+We do not send the type of modulation or error correction used for the header itself.
+These values are pre-shared and are part of the modem configuration.

 ### Assembling the Frame

 We now have all of the samples needed to send our frame.
 We start by sending the preamble samples, followed by the header samples, and finally the payload samples.